appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 <HelmYamlGenerator />

 Click the `Generate YAML` button to create a pre-configured YAML file.
-After the YAML is generated, copy its content and save it as a file named `global.yaml` in the directory where you will execute the Helm commands.
+After the YAML is generated, copy its content and save it as a file named `values.yaml` in the directory where you will execute the Helm commands.

+### Update the Configuration File For Production

+To ensure your deployment is ready for production, follow the guidelines provided in the [Production Readiness](#production-readiness) section.
+This section will help you adjust the settings in the `values.yaml` file to meet production standards and requirements.

 ## Deploy Using Helm